galk-research/pddlsim/docs/contributor_guide/setup.rst

     pip install -e .

 Note that the above commands will install PDDLSIM in editable mode.
 This is generally preferred for development.
 You can drop the ``-e`` flag install regularly.
+Unlike installation with PDM, this will not use a lockfile, naturally.
+Therefore, without PDM, development is less reproducible.

 As a reminder, to also be able to build the documentation, run tests, etc., you will need to install the development dependencies manually.
 Naturally, they are found in ``pyproject.toml``, under ``[tool.pdm.dev-dependencies]``.